atoptima/Coluna.jl/docs/src/index.md

 # Introduction

-!!! danger
+!!! warning
+    We assume that readers are familiar with integer programming and exact optimization methods.

     Coluna is under active development.
     Some features are undocumented because they are very experimental.
     Current users are expected to read the source code.

-!!! warning
-    We assume that readers are familiar with integer programming and exact optimization methods.

 Coluna is a framework written in Julia to implement a decomposition approach to optimize